 The Cause Of Paruresis

-Often this initial trigger stems right back to childhood.
+Often, as in my case, this initial trigger stems right back to childhood.
 It typically relates to one of the following categories:

 Environmental Factors Causing A Shy Bladder